A Manifold Objective

 — TypeAbstractManifoldGradientObjective{E<:AbstractEvaluationType, TC, TG} <: AbstractManifoldCostObjective{E, TC}

-An abstract type for all functions that provide a (full) gradient, where T
+An abstract type for all objectives that provide a (full) gradient, where T

 is a AbstractEvaluationType